Berabjesus/Berabjesus/README.md

 # Hello Fellow Human!

-I'm Bereket A. Beshane, you can call me Bereket, pronounced as Ber - Cut.
+I'm Bereket A. Beshane, you can call me Bereket, pronounced as Bere - Cut.

 Here's a little about what I'm currently up to: